hieuhoang1910/my-codes/README.md

 ## 🚀 About Me

 I'm an Aerospace Engineering student passionate about propulsion, controls, and experimental testing.
-Many of these projects stem from hands-on labs, research, and personal experimentation — including resistojet thruster development and vacuum chamber instrumentation.
+Many of these projects stem from hands-on labs, research, and personal experimentation, including resistojet thruster development and vacuum chamber instrumentation.

 Feel free to explore, fork, or reach out!